-Hjaltland Housing Association Ltd has over 700 homes throughout Shetland.
+Hjaltland Housing Association Ltd has almost 800 homes throughout Shetland.

 We have a policy for allocating our houses which takes account of our legal obligations under the Housing (Scotland) Acts 1987 and 2001.
 We use a points system to allocate houses; the number of points you have depends on your circumstances and the more points you have, the higher your place will be on the waiting list.
-We have a leaflet, which you can download, which contains a detailed explanation of our allocation policy.
+You can also download our allocation policy leaflet, which contains details of our allocation policy.